The groups I've performed in over the years.

 Never done it before, but I must have passed the test as I've been asked back next year.

-A Jam Had another interesting experience where I attended a jam held in Newborough during the middle of the month.
+Just A Jam Had another interesting experience where I attended a jam held in Newborough during the middle of the month.
 The organisers put together enough people to perform.
 No one wanted to sing, so I accepted the position of vocalist and suggested 'Route 66'.
 Twelve bar, how can you go wrong?
 Easy!
 I tell the bass player it's twelve-bar in 'A to which he nods in what I thought was an understanding of what I had just told him.
 Not so! he plays 'A' all the time!
 I had to turn around as I was singing and yell out the next note for him to play.
 Forget about any fancy scales, notes!.

-To top it off I was playing through a poor 60 watt Marshall that was about to have a hernia, until I manged to signal to everyone else to just play a little quieter and then the quality improved.
+To top it off I was playing through a poor 60 watt Marshall that was about to have a hernia, until I managed to signal to everyone else to just play a little quieter and then the quality improved.

 And I thought I was going to have a pleasant afternoon.